 The Co-funded Exploration Drilling Program is a flagship program of the Exploration Incentive Scheme (EIS).
 It is a competitive program, open for applications twice a year, which offers up to a 50 per cent refund for innovative exploration drilling projects, capped at specific amounts.

-Applications for grants for exploration drilling to be undertaken in 2019-20 will open between 22nd February 2019 and 5pm WST, 5th April 2019.
+Applications for grants for exploration drilling to be undertaken in 2023-24 Round 27 are now closed.

-Co-funding in all application categories is up to 50 per cent of direct drilling costs, capped at:
+Co-funding in application categories is up to 50 per cent of direct drilling costs, these are now capped at:

 - $180,000 for a multihole application (was $150,000)